-Such hourly staff development payments are appropriate expenditures from site Staff Development allocations as determined by the site Staff Development Committee (see Article V, Section J).
+Such hourly staff development payments are appropriate expenditures from site Staff Development allocations as determined by the site Staff Development Committee (see Article V, Section H).

-Section O. Staff Development Stipend: Teachers as defined in this Agreement shall be paid for a preapproved number of hours, at the Staff Development Stipend rate of pay upon the agreement of the site staff.
+Section M. Staff Development Stipend: Teachers as defined in this Agreement shall be paid for a preapproved number of hours, at the Staff Development Stipend rate of pay upon the agreement of the site staff.
 This rate is used at times when the funds are limited, but the site wishes to undertake staff development activities.

 Teachers shall be paid at this rate for each full hour of time outside the defined school day during which they participate in approved staff development activities.
-In addition, they shall be paid one half ( $\frac{1}{2}$ ) the amount of this rate for each additional full thirty (30) minutes spent participating in such activities.
+In addition, they shall be paid one half (1⁄2) the amount of this rate for each additional full thirty (30) minutes spent participating in such activities.

-Such staff development stipend payments are appropriate expenditures from site Staff Development allocations as determined by the site Staff Development Committee (see Article V, Section J).
+Such staff development stipend payments are appropriate expenditures from site Staff Development allocations as determined by the site Staff Development Committee (see Article V, Section H).

-Section P. Hourly Leadership: Teachers as defined in this Agreement shall be paid for a pre-approved number of hours, at the Hourly Leadership Rate for each hour of instruction during which they present to other teachers or employees of the school district if the presentation is outside the duty day.
+Section N. Hourly Leadership: Teachers as defined in this Agreement shall be paid for a pre-approved number of hours, at the Hourly Leadership Rate for each hour of instruction during which they present to other teachers or employees of the school district if the presentation is outside the duty day.
 Regardless of when the teachers present the staff development, they shall receive one (1) additional hour at the Hourly Leadership Rate for every one (1) hour of preparation as reported up to one (1) hour of preparation for every one (1) hour of presentation.
-Furthermore, teachers shall be paid one half (1⁄2) the amount of this rate for each additional full thirty (30) minutes spent presenting or preparing such activities.
+Furthermore, teachers shall be paid one half ($\frac{1}{2}$) the amount of this rate for each additional full thirty (30) minutes spent presenting or preparing such activities.

-Such hourly leadership payments are appropriate expenditures from site Staff Development allocations as determined by the site Staff Development Committee (see Article V, Section J).
+Such hourly leadership payments are appropriate expenditures from site Staff Development allocations as determined by the site Staff Development Committee (see Article V, Section H).

-Section Q. Hourly Pro-rated Rate: Teachers shall be compensated at the Hourly Pro-rated Rate of pay for work performed for student instructional time outside the regular day and year, such as summer school\ and extended day/year teachers.
-Such teachers are paid at their current step and lane placement or Professional Pay Plan salary computed to an hourly rate. [\Summer school rates are calculated based on the annual teacher pay earned in the school year immediately preceding the summer session and the same rate remains in effect throughout that session.]
+Section O. Hourly Pro-rated Rate: Teachers shall be compensated at the Hourly Pro-rated Rate of pay for work performed for student instructional time outside the regular day and year, such as summer school and extended day/year teachers.
+Such teachers are paid at their current salary computed to an hourly rate.
+[Summer school rates are calculated based on the annual teacher pay earned in the school year immediately preceding the summer session and the same rate remains in effect throughout that session.]

-To compute the Hourly Pro-rate Rate, divide the teacher's current annual salary by the teacher duty days (192); that result is further divided by the hours in the teachers' defined duty day less 30 minute duty-free lunch (7.25 hr.).
-Furthermore, teachers shall be paid one half (1⁄2) the amount of this rate for each additional full thirty (30) minutes worked.
+To compute the Hourly Pro-rated Rate, divide the teacher's current annual salary by the teacher duty days (192); that result is further divided by the hours in the teachers' defined duty day less 30 minute duty-free lunch (7.25 hr.).
+Furthermore, teachers shall be paid one half ($\frac{1}{2}$) the amount of this rate for each additional full thirty (30) minutes worked.

-Section R. Hourly Flat Rate: Teachers shall be compensated at the Hourly Flat Rate of pay for work performed as specifically indicated in the Agreement, such as hourly employment, lost preparation or lunch time reimbursement, extended-time program assignments (Article VII, Section T; Schedule "D"), and for work performed beyond the teacher's defined day not otherwise defined in this Agreement.
+Section P. Hourly Flat Rate: Teachers shall be compensated at the Hourly Flat Rate of pay for work performed as specifically indicated in the Agreement, such as hourly employment, lost preparation or lunch time reimbursement, extended-time program assignments (see Schedule "D"), and for work performed beyond the teacher's defined day not otherwise defined in this Agreement.

 Teachers shall be paid at this rate for each full hour of time outside the defined school day during which they participate in approved activities.
-In addition, they shall be paid one half ( $\frac{1}{2}$ ) the amount of this rate for each additional full thirty (30) minutes worked.
+In addition, they shall be paid one half (1⁄2) the amount of this rate for each additional full thirty (30) minutes worked.